Floods ravage Scotland after heavy rain

 Local media reported several people had been trapped in buildings and emergency services had rescued drivers stuck in cars in Fife and Tayside in the east of Scotland.

-"My neighbour was just rescuing my cats - he didn't realise I was in.
+"My neighbor was just rescuing my cats - he didn't realize I was in.
 Thank God he came and got us because I'd be waving at you from the top window instead of being here at the moment," Fife resident Storm Hughes told BBC Scotland.

 "The scale of the damage is astronomical.
 I am missing half my house, I'm missing the whole road ... nothing is left."